zix99/rare/docs/usage/overview.md

 ## Extraction (Matching)

-Extraction is denoted with `-m` (match) and is the process of reading a line in a file or set of files and parsing it with a regular expression into the match-groups denoted by the regex.
+Extraction is denoted with `-m` (regex) or `-d` (dissect) and is the process of reading a line in a file or set of files and parsing it with a regular expression into the match-groups denoted by the matcher.

-If the regex doesn't match, the line is discarded (a non-match)
+If the expression doesn't match, the line is discarded (a non-match)

 These match groups are then fed into the next stage, the expression.